 Setting goals is something we all do in our own way.
-Some of us have daily goals or casual mental lists or set goals every new year.
+Some of us use a system such as the Eisenhower time management strategy, while some of us have daily goals or casual mental lists or set goals every new year.
 I know that I’ve never really kept a new year resolution, nor can I remember them.
 I’ve found that setting monthly goals is a great way to achieve what I’d like from the month ahead.
 Personally, it helps me achieve my to-do list more naturally and stay focussed on what’s important to me.
 Here are some monthly goals practices I hope will help you too.

 Write it down